Compost

 Cow Manure and Sawdust Amendment

 This material is an amendment made from cow manure and sawdust.
-When incorporated into existing soil, it help to loosen the soil structure.
+When incorporated into existing soil, it helps to loosen the soil structure.
 It can also be used as a decorative mulch on the soil surface.
 The product typically has a fine consistent particle size.
 As a mulch it will keep the soil below it from becoming dry.
-Sawdust to manure varies generally 65% sawdust ad about 35% dairy manure.
+Sawdust to manure varies generally 65% sawdust and about 35% dairy manure.

-How is Compost different from bark?
+How is Compost Different from Bark?

 Garden Pro-Tips